 NHS Dumfries and Galloway

-The aim of this project is to develop and deliver a two year programme of activities targeted at those people living with dementia who are from a farming background, living in the Stewartry area of Dumfries and Galloway.
+NHS Dumfries and Galloway will deliver a programme of activities targeted at those living with dementia who are from a farming background, or who are interested in learning something new and getting outdoors, living in the Stewartry area of Dumfries and Galloway.
+The service works in partnership with the farming community and a range of organisations including care homes, public and third sector organisations.

-The project team will also develop a community farming memory resource borrowing farming implements from the museums, building a library of images, old and new, gathering recordings of sounds of the countryside and farming life, capturing smells and other sensory resources.
-These resources will be used in social group activities and also to bring the experience to those who may not be able to participate in visits.
+Also forming part of this project is a community farming memory resource, which uses sensory resources such as borrowed farming equipment from the museums, a library of images, sound recordings of the countryside and captured smells.
+These resources are used in social group activities to offer the experience to those who may not be able to participate in site visits.